Zozo (film)

-Zozo is a Swedish-Lebanese drama film which was released to cinemas in Sweden on 2 September 2005.
+Zozo is a drama film which was released to cinemas in Sweden on 2 September 2005.
+The film was selected as the official Swedish entry for the Best Foreign Language Film at the 78th Academy Awards, but it was not nominated.

 Plot

 Zozo tells the story of a Lebanese boy (Imad Creidi), during the civil war, who gets separated from his family and ends up in Sweden.

 Production

 The film was directed by Swedish-Lebanese director Josef Fares.
 The story is mostly inspired by Fares' real life immigration to Sweden during the war.

 The film was Sweden's representative for Best Foreign film at the 78th Academy Awards.
 It won The Nordic Council Film Prize in 2006.